 Prior to joining The Economist in 2018, I was the editor of Agri Investor, a publication tracking capital flows in farming and food around the globe.
 I was previously a reporter, and then editor, at Private Equity International and Infrastructure Investor.

-My journey started in 2007, on the Trans-Siberian railway to Ulaanbataar, the capital of Mongolia.
-Unlikely as it may sound, this is where I first worked as a wine merchant, for a (sizzling) summer.
-I then made a stopover in Spain, before settling in London in 2009 - just as extraordinary measures were being deployed to save the City from the financial crisis.
+But my journey started in 2007, aboard the Trans-Siberian railway linking Beijing to the capital of Mongolia, Ulaanbaatar, where I took up my first job, as a wine merchant.
+I then made a stopover in the coastal hills of the Penedès, near Barcelona, before settling in London in 2009.

 Selling fine wine in the middle of a financial crisis proved to be an experience rich in learnings—which also whetted my appetite for writing about finance, business and the food system.
 Today I am one of The Economist's principal writers on banking, fintech, insurance and other financial firms.
 I also cover development finance, farming and food.
 As well as wine, from time to time.